zehrakanberoglu/DSA210-Term-Project/README.md

 ## HYPOTHESIS TESTING AND INTERPRETATION
 1) Phone Time vs Study Time:
-   - Hypothesis: Increse of phone time negatively effects the study time.
+   - Hypothesis: Increse of phone time negatively effects and reduces the study time.
    - r=0.007, p=0.947
    - No statistically significant correlation
    - Conclusion: Daily phone screen time does not meaningfully affect study duration.

 2) Phone Distractions vs Study Time:
-   - Hypothesis: Increase the amount of study leads to more checking the phone during study time.
+   - Hypothesis: The increased amount of study time leads to looking at the phone more while studying.
    - r=0.703, p<0.00001
    - Statistically significant strong correlation.
    - Interpretation: Days with longer study time may naturally involve more for distraction; this shoud not be misinterpreted as distraction increasing study time.

 3) Weekly Exam Count vs Study Time:
-   - Hypothesis: Number of weekly exams increase the study time.
+   - Hypothesis: Increse of weekly exam numbers increase the study time.
    - r=0.426 , p=0.00001
    - Statistically significant moderate positive correlation
    - Interpretation: More weekly exams are associated with increased study time, supporting the hypothesis that exam number on that week leads to more study time.

 ## FINDINGS AND VISUALIZATIONS

 1) LINE PLOT: Displays daily trends of phone time vs. study time.
 The lines help visiulize if there is a noticable trend between the two variables.
 In this case, there is no consistent inverse pattern-some days with high phone time do not always correspond to low study time and vice versa.
-This supports statistical test which found no significant correlation between these two variables. t suggests that overall phone usage does not strongly or directly predict how much you study on a given day.
+This supports statistical test which found no significant correlation between these two variables.
+It supports the hypothesis 1 which is overall phone usage does not strongly or directly predict how much you study on a given day.

 ![image](https://github.com/zehrakanberoglu/DSA210-Term-Project/blob/3ce66ccf483effb2a5e7bfde830a3a2db53a5cb2/lineplot.png)